 Leaving behind an often embarrassing amount of kit compared to the locals you will encounter en route, this is a ‘bare bones’ undertaking.
-All you really need to explore and appreciate the Sinai desert are a sense of adventure, a base level of fitness and an open mind.
+All you really need to explore and appreciate the Sinai desert is a sense of adventure along with a base level of fitness and an open mind.

 In Sinai, we’ll create an experience using techniques honed by local Bedouin over thousands of years.
 This trek will be undertaken in a style seldom replicated anywhere in the world.
-You’ll receive an authentic Bedouin cloak, blanket, carpet and water bladder and will carry a minimum amount of kit (see Practicalities tab for more).
+You’ll receive an authentic Bedouin cloak, blanket, carpet and water bladder, carrying a minimum amount of kit (see Practicalities tab for more).
 Everything else will be left behind to step back in time and to keep within the spirit of this unique adventure.

 How you’re helping the Bedouin

 Your expedition leader for this trip, Dave, has a very strong personal relationship with the Bedouin of the Sinai.
 “This exciting expedition has caused a buzz within the Bedouin community of the southern Sinai,” he says.
 “We’re all about to set off on an adventure that is not just rarely completed, but it’s never been attempted in such a pure style.”